AdobeXD/plugin-samples/reference/scenegraph.md

 ## Rectangle
 **Kind**: class

-Rectangle leaf node shape.
+Rectangle leaf node shape, with or without rounded corners.
 Like all shape nodes, has no fill or stroke by default unless you set one.

 **Example**
 ```js